-On October 12, 2022, NMFS received a request from L-DEO for an IHA to take marine mammals incidental to a marine geophysical survey off the coast of North Carolina in the northwest Atlantic Ocean.
-The application was deemed adequate and complete on January 13, 2023.
-L-DEO requested authorization for the take of 30 species of marine mammals by Level B harassment and, for 2 of these species, by Level A harassment.
-The proposed IHA was published on March 23, 2023 (88 FR 17646).
-Neither L-DEO, nor NMFS expect serious injury or mortality to result from this activity and, therefore, an IHA is appropriate.
+On November 22, 2022, NMFS received a request from L-DEO for an IHA to take marine mammals incidental to a marine geophysical survey of the Blake Plateau in the northwest Atlantic Ocean.
+The application was deemed adequate and complete on February 1, 2023.
+L-DEO's request is for take of 29 marine mammal species by Level B harassment, and for 4 of these species, by Level A harassment.
+Neither L-DEO nor NMFS expect serious injury or mortality to result from this activity and, therefore, an IHA is appropriate.